wilfred11/ipw/README.md

 ##### Assessment

-The weighting has had its effects on the covariates for both the control group and the treated group, after weighting there is hardly any difference between them.
-As I am using crossvalidation, the validation fold gives a much more ambiguous look.
+The weighting has had its effects on the covariates for both the control group and the treated group (left), after weighting there is hardly any difference between them.
+As I am using crossvalidation, the validation fold gives a much more ambiguous look (right).

 ![love](https://github.com/user-attachments/assets/786f5e23-2310-44af-8378-469f85dec081)